-Visitors can get to Akihabara via all sorts of train lines, including the JR Yamanote Line, JR Chuo/Sobu Line, JR Keihin Tohoku Line, the Tokyo Metro Hibiya Line, or the Tsukuba Express Line.
-Since so many trains pass through Akihabara, you should have no problem getting there, even without changing train lines.
+Akihabara is conveniently linked to many train lines, including the JR Yamanote Line, JR Chuo/Sobu Line, JR Keihin Tohoku Line, the Tokyo Metro Hibiya Line, and the Tsukuba Express Line.
+Since so many trains pass through Akihabara, it is easy to access, even without changing train lines.

-Here's how to get to Akihabara Station by making the most of Tokyo's trains.
+Here's how to get to Akihabara Station by using Tokyo's trains.

-Taking JR lines from Tokyo, Shinjuku, or Shibuya Station is Very Convenient
+JR lines from Tokyo, Shinjuku, and Shibuya Stations are Convenient

-If you're coming from the hustle and bustle of Shinjuku Station, taking the Chuo/Sobu Lines is best.
-First, take the Chuo (Orange) Line from Shinjuku Station to Ochanomizu Station, then transfer to the Sobu (yellow) Line to Akihabara Station.
+If you're coming from the crowded area of Shinjuku Station, taking the Chuo/Sobu Lines is recommended.
+First, take the Chuo Line from Shinjuku Station to Ochanomizu Station, then transfer to the Sobu Line to Akihabara Station.